ignite/cli/docs/guide/loan.md

 * Liquidate loan
 * Cancel loan

-You can use the `starport scaffold message` command to create each of the messages.
+You can use the `ignite scaffold message` command to create each of the messages.

 You define the details of each message when you scaffold them.